SalesforceLabs/ActionPlansV4/README.md

 1. Subject - What the task is to do.
 1. Task Dependency - The dependent task will only be created once the controlling task is completed.
 1. Days After- This value determines the due date of the task.
-    -   For tasks with no dependency, the task’s due date will be offset from the plan start date.
+    -   For tasks with no dependency, the task's due date will be offset from the plan start date.
     -   For tasks with a dependency, the due date will be offset from the expected due date of the task on which it depends.
-1. Assigned To – Looks up to user.
+1. Assigned To - Looks up to user.
 Leave blank if you want to assign the task dynamically.
     When assigning dynamically, the default behavior will be to assign the task to the running user.
 You can also have the system assign it to the record owner by changing your Action Plan Settings.
 See "Post Install Configuration" guide above.
 1. Category - What type of activity.
 1. Priority - Taken from Task priorities and Record Type (if applicable).
 1. Email - Send a standard New Task email when checked.
 For Tasks depending on others, the email will be sent when the task is created.
-1. Reminder – This check box will define the default behaviour for reminders when applying the template to create an Action plan .
+1. Reminder - This check box will define the default behaviour for reminders when applying the template to create an Action plan .
-1. If it’s left unchecked, in the Action Plan Creation page the reminders will be initially disabled
+1. If it's left unchecked, in the Action Plan Creation page the reminders will be initially disabled
-1. If it’s checked the reminders will be available.
+1. If it's checked the reminders will be available.

     -   User Reminder settings: Go Personal Setup > My Personal Information > Reminders, if the option "By default, set reminder on Tasks to:" is checked then the selected time will be the default option for task template reminders.
     -   User setting for Activity Object : Go App Setup> Feature Settings > Sales > Activity Settings, If "Enable Activity Reminders" is not checked, then reminders column will not be displayed in the Action Plan creation page.